jmiguelrivas/jmiguelrivas/README.md

-# 👋 Hi, I’m Miguel Rivas.
+# 👋 Hi, I’m Miguel Rivas

 Passionate frontend developer with a strong focus on building custom web applications mostly using Vue2 and Vue3 with deep knowledge about React and Web Components.